Jennifer Rush

 Jennifer Rush (born Heidi Stern; September 28, 1960) is an American pop and rock singer.
 She achieved initial success during the mid-1980s with several singles and studio albums, including the million-selling single "The Power of Love", which she co-wrote and released in 1984.
 Her initial greatest success came in Europe, especially the United Kingdom.
 Her other successful singles from that period include "Ring of Ice", "Destiny", "I Come Undone", "You're My One and Only", "Higher Ground", "25 Lovers", "If You're Ever Gonna Lose My Love", "Heart over Mind", and "Flames of Paradise", a duet with Elton John.
 In the 1990s she had several charting singles, including "Tears in the Rain".

 Early life

-Rush was born Heidi Stern in the New York City borough of Queens to Barbara and Maurice Stern.
-She has two older brothers, Robert "Bobby" Stern and Stephen Stern (both professional musicians), and a younger sister.
+Rush was born Heidi Stern in the New York City borough of Queens, daughter of singer Barbara and opera singer Maurice Stern.
+She has two older brothers, Robert "Bobby" Stern and Stephen "Stevie" Stern (both professional musicians).
 Rush and her brothers lived with their mother until she was a toddler, and then with their father and his second wife on the Upper West Side of the borough of Manhattan.
 Rush studied violin at the Juilliard School and also took piano lessons, although she did not enjoy these instruments and instead took to playing the guitar in private.
 When Rush was nine, the Stern family moved to Germany.
 Rush returned to the United States a few years later to live with her mother's family.
 She also lived for a time in Seattle, Washington, when her father was briefly a professor of voice at the University of Washington.